rohan843/cybersecurity-notes/README.md

 2. **Authentication**: The process of verifying who someone or something is.
 For example, passwords, multi-factor authentication, biometrics, etc.

 > **Vishing** is the exploitation of electronic voice communication (biometric data) to obtain sensitive information or to impersonate a known source.

+3. **Authorization**: It is the concept of granting access to specific resources within a system.